shirodkar/demo-acm-gitops/README.md

 1. View the ACM Topology at 'Applications=>demo-rollouts-uat=>Topology'
 2. View the apps in Shared Argo CD.
+3. View the ACM annotations in the source code.

 ### Deploying an Application using Progressive Delivery (in prod)